nushackers/chrome_devtools_workshop/slides.md

 # Exercise

+Here's another cool docker image that allows us to play manipulate PDFs.

 Can you figure out how to map this Docker container such that we can use it?

+> This docker container uses the port `8080`

 ```bash
 // Sterling PDF: